KMP-Hub/projects-hub-web/README.md

+# Projects Hub - Web

-This is a Kotlin Multiplatform project targeting Web.
+This is a Kotlin Multiplatform project targeting web, designed to showcase collected information about KMP projects.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: